 Vomiting is the body's way of eliminating ingested harmful substances or a reaction to an irritant in the stomach.
 In most cases, throwing up white foam in humans is not serious.

 Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 Polysorbate 80 is an emulsifier that is added to many foods.
 Evidence suggests that it may affect the bacterial population in the intestine and cause inflammation.

-Bacteria in the Large Intestine: Potential Benefits and Effects
+Bacteria in the Large Intestine: Potential Effects on Health

-The huge bacterial population that lives in our large intestine is thought to have important health effects.
+The huge bacterial population in our large intestine is thought to have important effects on our health.
 Many of the bacteria are helpful, but some are harmful.